Green Schools are Vegan Schools

 You rock!
 You're doing great work to revolutionize what people in developed countries are eating.
 I know you're a chef who's been trained to cook what people want, and I know you're not a vegetarian, but would you consider making your signature piece for your Food Revolution series a vegan one?

-That way, you would not only be contributing to increased health and nutrition for all Americans, but you would be helping in the struggle to safeguard the future of your children and my grandchildren from global warming and climate disruption.
+That way, you would not only be contributing to increased health and nutrition for everyone, but you would be helping in the struggle to safeguard the future of your children and my grandchildren from global warming and climate disruption.

 It's now widely known that industrialized livestock, especially in North America, is one of the greatest producers of greenhouse gases in the world, so encouraging and modelling a transition to a more plant-based diet and vegan schools (without necessarily even bringing attention to it) would be one of the best contributions you can make with your program.